chrisociepa/allamo/README.md

     --prompt="FILE:prompt.txt"
 ```

-Default tokenizer is `tiktoken` (`cl100k_base`) but thanks to HuggingFace Transformers you can easily use your own pretrained tokenizer.
-Use `--custom_tokenizer_path`  to provide your tokenizer json config file.
+Specify the tokenizer using `--tiktoken_tokenizer_name` for Tiktoken (e.g. `cl100k_base`), or thanks to HuggingFace Transformers, you can easily use your own pretrained tokenizer using `--custom_tokenizer_path` to provide your tokenizer's JSON config file.

-Use the script 'sample_api.py' to expose 2 API endpoints.
+Use the script 'sample_api.py' to expose 3 API endpoints.
 Then you will be able to query a pretrained model for text embeddings and completions.

 To run the API with a pretrained model, example: